Skip to main content

 Providers must perform state-of-the-art model evaluations, including adversarial testing (red-teaming), to identify and mitigate systemic risks.
 These evaluations must assess:

-- The model's potential to generate content that could facilitate harm, including biological, chemical, radiological, nuclear, or cyber threats.
+• The model's potential to generate content that could enable harm, including biological, chemical, radiological, nuclear, or cyber threats.

-Evaluations should be conducted throughout the model's lifecycle, not just at the point of release.
-As models are updated, fine-tuned, or deployed in new contexts, re-evaluation is necessary.
+Evaluations run throughout the model's lifecycle, not just at the point of release.
+Update the model, fine-tune it, or deploy it in a new context, and you evaluate again.

 Red-Teaming